CtrlK

 Trigger Term Quality

-Includes good natural trigger terms users would say: 'find security misconfigurations', 'check for security vulnerabilities in my configuration', 'audit security settings', 'security assessment'.
-These cover common variations of how users would phrase such requests.
+Includes good natural trigger terms: 'find security misconfigurations', 'check for security vulnerabilities in my configuration', 'audit security settings', 'security assessment'.
+These are phrases users would naturally say when needing this skill.

 3 / 3